top of page

 Layer 1: Data Sources

-This is where your marketing data originates.
-The primary sources for most B2B organizations include Salesforce or HubSpot CRM for opportunity and contact data, Marketo, HubSpot, or Pardot for campaign and lead data, Google Analytics 4 for web behavior, LinkedIn Ads and Google Ads for paid media performance, and product engagement platforms like Segment, Mixpanel, or Amplitude for PLG motions.
-ABM platforms like 6Sense or Bombora add intent data to the mix.
-Each of these sources uses its own data schema, its own identifier logic, and its own definition of what constitutes a "conversion."
+The primary data sources for B2B marketing analytics include Salesforce or HubSpot as the CRM for opportunity and contact data; Marketo, HubSpot, or Pardot as the marketing automation platform for campaign and lead data; Google Analytics 4 for web behavior; LinkedIn Ads and Google Ads for paid media performance; product engagement platforms like Segment, Mixpanel, or Amplitude for PLG motions; and ABM intent platforms like 6Sense and Bombora.
+Each source uses different schemas, different identifier logic, and different conversion definitions.
+A campaign in Marketo is not the same object as a campaign in Google Ads, and a contact in HubSpot is not automatically the same record as a lead in Salesforce.

 Layer 2: Data Integration and Pipeline